 El Presidente writes that Takumi relates to Yoriko that Sōseki was asked by a student how to translate “I love you” from English to Japanese.
 Sōseki, according to Takumi, explained to the student “that expressing [the] feeling of love directly to the object of affection is not compatible with Japanese culture…” For that reason, “it is better to express [love] indirectly by admiring the beauty of the moon…” After completing his explanation, Takumi repeatedly tells Yorko that “the moon is beautiful.”

-This is perhaps a bit of a heavy-handed build-up to an ineffably subtle way of confessing love, but sweet, nonetheless.
+This is a heavy-handed build-up to an ineffably subtle way of confessing love, but sweet, nonetheless.

 Lingling Su on Medium: “Author Corner: Natsume Soseki”